Kristen Eichensehr

 Member, Board of Editors

-Kristen Eichensehr (@K_Eichensehr) is a professor of law and the director of the National Security Law Center at the University of Virginia, as well as a faculty senior fellow at UVA’s Miller Center.
+Kristen Eichensehr (@K_Eichensehr) is the David H. Ibbeken ’71 Research Professor of Law at the University of Virginia School of Law and a faculty senior fellow at UVA’s Miller Center.
+For the 2024-25 academic year, she is the Samuel Williston Visiting Professor of Law at Harvard Law School.
 Eichensehr writes and teaches about cybersecurity, foreign relations, national security and international law.
-Her recent work addresses national security screening of investments, separation of powers in the national security state, the attribution of state-sponsored cyberattacks and the interaction of the Supreme Court’s major questions doctrine with U.S. international agreements.
+Her recent work addresses national security screening of investments, separation of powers in the national security state, the attribution of state-sponsored cyberattacks, and the interaction of the Supreme Court’s major questions doctrine with U.S. international agreements.

 Eichensehr is a member of the U.S. State Department’s Advisory Committee on International Law, and she serves as an adviser on the Restatement (Fourth) of the Foreign Relations Law of the United States.
 She also serves on the editorial boards of Just Security and the Journal of National Security Law & Policy.
 Eichensehr received the 2018 Mike Lewis Prize for National Security Law Scholarship for her article “Courts, Congress, and the Conduct of Foreign Relations,” and her article on “National Security Creep in Corporate Transactions” (with Cathy Hwang) was selected as one of the best corporate and securities articles of 2023 by Corporate Practice Commentator.